 Find pre-screened Los Angeles employment attorneys specialized in protected leave of absence law.

 Your employer is in breach of California Employment Law if you claim you were wrongfully terminated for taking a protected leave of absence.
-If your manager refuses to give you paid or unpaid leave, request a referral for an employment attorney as soon as possible.
+If your manager refuses to give you paid or unpaid leave, request a referral for an California Employment Attorney as soon as possible.

-Our pre-screened employment attorneys are well-versed in California employment law and have ample experience defending the interests of California employees whose employers have broken the law.
+Our pre-screened California Employment Attorneys are well-versed in California employment law and have ample experience defending the interests of California employees whose employers have broken the law.

 With our legal assistance, you will be able to find reputable employment lawyers to file a lawsuit against your employer for violating the California leave statute in order to reclaim your work and/or recover unpaid pay and other punitive losses.

-When your company tries to take advantage of your employee rights to maternity leave and other protected leaves, you'll need a reputable and honest employment lawyer to protect your rights.
+When your company tries to take advantage of your employee rights to maternity leave and other protected leaves, you'll need a reputable and honest Employment Lawyer in Los Angeles.